jkemppainen/CG-compound-eye/README.md

 # CG compound eye

-*GG-compound-eye* is a parametric computer graphics (CG) model of the *Drosophila* compound eyes, capable of producing the deep pseudopupil (DPP) spectacle.
+*GG-compound-eye* is a parametric computer graphics (CG) model of the *Drosophila* compound eyes, capable of producing the deep pseudopupil (DPP).

 It uses in-Blender-scripting to initialize the 3D model and LuxCoreRender to simulate/render.